 For further information about this, refer to GOV.UK.

 If you need help making a Universal Credit claim online or managing your online account, you can visit your local Jobcentre Plus office for assistance.
 They have staff available to help you.
+For help with computer skills, visit COPE and talk to a work coach.

 If you’re able to make a Universal Credit claim online and can manage the account yourself but need access to a computer, you can visit one of our four hub libraries.